apsillers/lords-of-the-fey/README.md

 Development is currently focused on implementing Wesnoth-style multiplayer without fog-of-war.
 The game currently supports many features of Wesnoth gameplay: unit recruiting, villages, single-turn movement, combat with partial animation support, unit level-up advancement, and some Wesnoth units, including some unit attibutes (e.g., quick, strong) and some unit abilities (e.g., slow, poison).

 Due to its centralized architecture, Lords of the Fey multiplayer differs from multiplayer in Battle for Wesnoth by having persistent games on the server: players can quit and resume games freely without needing to save the game state and reload.
 Instead, players have a persistent list of their ongoing games.
-A player can select any ongoing game to view the game and make moves (on that palyer's turn), even when other players are offline.
+A player can select any ongoing game to view the game and make moves (on that player's turn), even when other players are offline.

-If you're interested in contributing, have a look at the [issue tracker](https://github.com/apsillers/issues).
+If you're interested in contributing, have a look at the [issue tracker](https://github.com/apsillers/lords-of-the-fey/issues).
 The game is currently playable, so most development work is directed toward:

  * implementing new game content (adding more terrain and unit types)
  * adding ability-specific logic (e.g., making the "*drains*" ability actually drain life on attack, etc.)